NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 Each mount owns an `AstroThermalBalancer`.

 The thermal layer can coordinate ambient temperature, humidity/dew-point information, optics heating, electronics heating, camera cooling, and fan output.
-This allows thermal equipment to remain part of the mount's operating state rather than becoming another unrelated scheduler or object hierarchy.

 ## Scheduler

 `AstroScheduler` automatically coordinates registered mounts across the observing night.

-Current internal tracking stages are:
+The tracking stages are:

 1. `Init`
 2. `Warm`